Laoujin/bliki/_posts/2017-04-21-powershell-and-git-for-the-colorblind.md

 <!--more-->

-> in the land of blind, the one-eyed man is king
+> in the land of the blind, the one-eyed man is king

 PowerShell